-Towards the end of March I wrote a blog about the crazy desserts that have got London talking.
+A little while back I wrote a blog about the crazy desserts that have got London talking.
 From super-duper freakshakes topped with cupcakes, cookies and more, to bizarre bubble waffles and ice cream filled macaroons, there are plenty of sweet treats worth skipping breakfast, lunch and dinner for.

 So, whether it’s your home city and you fancy a sugar fix, or you’re planning a holiday to The Big Apple, here’s my guide to the top desserts in New York right now.

 Cookie Dough In A Cone at DŌ

 Who didn’t love licking out the bowl when you were baking cookies as a kid?
 This cookie dough shop in Greenwich Village makes it ok to eat the raw stuff as they treat the flour and egg mix.

 Freakshakes at Black Tap

-New Yorkers have been going wild for these crazy milkshakes served across Black Tap’s four restaurants. $15 will get you a monster of shake with one of the top sellers being the ‘Sweet N’ Salty Peanut Butter Shake’.
+New Yorkers have been going wild for these crazy milkshakes served across Black Tap’s three restaurants. $15 will get you a monster of shake with one of the top sellers being the ‘Sweet N’ Salty Peanut Butter Shake’.

 Cronuts at Dominique Ansel Bakery